 I don't know why moderates so seldom feature the word "Lutheran" so prominently in the titles of their largely political writings and blogs.
 However, I have a theory

 Genuine Lutheranism goes to great lengths not to, in Luther's phrase, "brew the two kingdoms into each other."
-It distinguishes sharply between God as Lord of creation and God as Lord of the Church, between God the righteous lawgiver and God the forgiving Father, His righteous wrath propitiated by Christ, Liberal and conservative political viewpoints each have elements which are both salutary and pernicious from a biblical point of view, and I still remember what my confirmation pastor- a confirmed conservative Republican- told us in that regard: that the ideal Christian congregation should contain Republicans, Democrats, and independents who do not confuse their personal political convictions with the Faith and whose identity as Christians (and, by extension, as Lutherans) transcends the legitimate and healthy political disagreements which will inevitably exist among them.
+It distinguishes sharply between God as Lord of creation and God as Lord of the Church, between God the righteous lawgiver and God the forgiving Father, His righteous wrath propitiated by Christ.
+It isn't the job of the government to forgive, and it isn't the job of the Church to punish, beyond simple church discipline.
+Liberal and conservative political viewpoints each have elements which are both salutary and pernicious from a biblical point of view, and I still remember what my confirmation pastor- a confirmed conservative Republican- told us in that regard: that the ideal Christian congregation should contain Republicans, Democrats, and independents who do not confuse their personal political convictions with the Faith and whose identity as Christians (and, by extension, as Lutherans) transcends the legitimate and healthy political disagreements which will inevitably exist among them.

 I obviously have nothing against other Lutherans expressing their political views, and even identifying themselves as Lutherans while doing so.
 This blog does that.
 I certainly see nothing wrong with the author of "Lutheran Pundit," whose far Right opinions are no less legitimate because I personally sometimes (not always) disagree with them, doing the same thing.
 But making Lutheranism an identifying element of a political soapbox (at least without acknowledging that the opinions expressed by it should not be confused with Lutheranism, or even identified with it other than as the idiosyncratic observations of a single Lutheran) kind of makes me nervous, especially in a polarized nation in which neither of the theological tendencies which publicly identify themselves as "Lutheran" exactly characterized by either political diversity or nuance.